defi-wonderland/op-handbook/docs/interoperability/messaging-protocol.md

 If validation passes, the destination contract is called with the message payload.
 Otherwise, the transaction reverts.

+### Emission vs. Execution View

+Messages look different at emission and execution:

+- On the **SRC chain**, the `L2ToL2CrossDomainMessenger` emits a log containing the `msgHash`, target address, destination chain, and payload.
+This log is indexed and uniquely identified by a struct called `Identifier`.

+- On the **DST chain**, the transaction must include:
+  - The `Identifier` (chain ID, timestamp, log index, block number, origin)
+  - The `msgHash` (hash of the payload)
+  - A valid checksum in the access list

+These are validated by `CrossL2Inbox.validateMessage()` before the message can be executed.

 ## Messaging Invariants

 The protocol enforces the following rules: